royfrancis/pophelperShiny/README.md

 ### Contact

 If you have an comments, suggestions, corrections or ideas on ways to improve or extend this package, feel free to contact me.
-Submit a report on the [Github issues page](/issues).
+Submit an issue on the [Github issues page](/issues).

 2018 | Roy M Francis